 SavATree’s ArborHealth® fertilizer provides essential nutrients to the root zones of trees and shrubs.
-Our arborists determine precise intervals based on the specific needs of your landscape.
 Variables such as tree species, soil conditions, tree age, tree diseases, health, location, weather and stress conditions all factor into the tree fertilizer formula that your arborist develops for your property.
 Seasonally optimized ratios of nutrients in tree fertilizer are needed:

 There are many factors affecting the soil quality on your landscape including macronutrients, micronutrients, pH and salinity.
 Fortunately, your SavATree arborist can determine what is lacking or in excess by performing soil tests and recommend the best fertilizer for your shrubs’ needs containing one or a combination of the following ingredients: